giovancombo/DLA-Labs/lab2/README.md

 + Learning rate: **5e-4**
 + Dropout rate: **0.2**
 + Token Embedding dimension: comparison between **32**, **128** and **256**

+To facilitate my workflow, I decided to put all settings and hyperparameters into a `params.yaml` file.

 Each model I trained is saved in the `1_models` folder, accompanied with a `generation_training.txt` file.
 This file contains samples of text generated every 100 steps by that model, allowing me to observe how text generation progressively improves throughout the training process.